The folklore roots of J-Horror and why its ghosts are women

 We in the West have this peculiar habit of taking simple things and turning them into contrived, distinctly unsubtle and generally messy concepts.
 The horror film is no exception.
 Back in the 1950’s, before we had the idea, the Japanese horror film (‘J-horror’) was already taking shape…

 The origins of ghost-based storytelling started in Japanese Kabuki theatre.
-The character of the ghost was always painted white, as white is the colour of mourning in Japan, and this carried over into the cinematic productions, with the ghost character always being represented as being extremely pale, or wearing white clothing.
+The character of the ghost was always painted white, as white is the colour of mourning in Japan.
+This carried over into ghost and horror films, with the ghost character always being represented as being extremely pale, or wearing white clothing.

 Unlike our charming western habit of drenching everything in prosthetic blood, J-horror focuses on the psychological: Tension, suspense and fear make a J-horror more subtly atmospheric and disturbing than our version of the horror genre, which means less reliance on physical harm and bloody violence.

 Hollywood has remade all manner of J-horror movies to appeal to the Western palate and wallet, including The Ring ( originally ‘Ringu’), The Grudge (‘Ju-on’), Dark Water (‘Honogurai mizu no soko kara’), and One missed Call (‘Chakushin ari’), to name a few.
 However, in watching the western remakes you will lose some subtlety of atmosphere, even if you gain extra minutes increased special effects and explosions.